ligolang/ligo/gitlab-pages/docs/tutorials/tz-vs-eth/tz-vs-eth.md

 Tezos is an upgradeable blockchain that focuses on decentralisation.
 It offers a wide variety of languages, frameworks, and tools you can use to develop your contracts.
 In this article, we mainly focus on the LIGO language, and the provided examples use the Truffle framework for testing.
 However, many of the points here cover the inherent differences in the blockchain architectures, so they should be valid for other languages and frameworks in the Tezos ecosystem.

 The current Tezos protocol uses the Michelson language under the hood.
 Michelson is much like EVM in Ethereum, inasmuch as its programs are low-level code executed by an embedded virtual machine.
-Nevertheless, contrary to EVM bytecode, Michelson is a strongly-typed stack-based language designed to be human-readable.
+Nevertheless, contrary to EVM byte-code, Michelson is a strongly-typed stack-based language designed to be human-readable.

 Having a human-readable representation of compiled contracts makes it harder for compiler bugs to pass unnoticed: everyone can review the Michelson code of the contract and even formally prove its correctness.